-The next controller I got was a similar, but slightly newer, GTE controller that was retired from Brooklyn, NY.
+The previous e/m controller I owned was a General Traffic Equipment (GTE) controller built in 2000 that was retired from Brooklyn, NY.
 I picked this one up from the GTE warehouse in Newburgh, NY in 2012.
 Steven Gambara helped me set it up.
 I have posted some Youtube videos of this controller, linked below: